Dataridoo/flex-template-web/docs/README.md

 Marketplace features included in Pedalworld:

-* **Location search** shows the user if there are saunas available in a given location.
+* **Location search** shows the user if there are pedalworld available in a given location.
-* **The listing page** gives a detailed view about what a particular sauna offers.
+* **The listing page** gives a detailed view about what a particular pedalworld offers.
 * **Transaction process**: Pedalworld uses nightly booking.
 * **Notifications**: Emails are sent during the booking process to alert customers and providers   about changes in the booking state.
 * **Inbox** lists **orders** and **sales**.
 * **Reviews** can be given after a completed transaction.
 * **User profiles** provide detailed information about a given user.